PietroCappelli/PietroCappelli/README.md

 ### Briefly:

-Studying Physics of Data.
+Graduated in Physics of Data @ UniPd in December 2023.
 Graduated in Physics @ UniFe in 2021.

 Strong interest and skills in physics (in particular in high energy physics) and data science.
 Eye for detail.

 ### 🕵🏻‍♂️ Contact info
 * E-mail: wpitcap@gmail.com